samartzidis/NanoBot/docs/README.md

 ## Features

+### Local Wake-Word Engine

 It is activated by configurable wake words or the *talk/hangup* button on its head.

 The wake-word AI engine **runs 100% locally** on the CPU (without sending anything over the Internet, for privacy).
 It includes a set of preconfigured, selectable wake-words (alexa, hey_jarvis, hey_marvin, hey_mycroft) as part of the [NanoWakeWord](https://github.com/samartzidis/NanoWakeWord) engine that was especially developed for NanoBot.

+### Local VAD Engine

+It uses the fully local enterprise-grade [Silero](https://github.com/snakers4/silero-vad) Voice Activity Detection (VAD) engine before sending voice data to OpenAI.
+This achieves better privacy and more efficient token usage.

+### Dual AI Models

+It uses a "realtime" OpenAI model for efficiant user interaction and regular user tasks while it also employes a selectively activated more powerful OpenAI model for assisting in demanding tasks (via the optional PowerAI plugin).

+### Self-Controlled RGB-led Eyes

 It self-controls its 2 RGB LEDs for changing eye colours via the Raspberry Pi *GPIO* interface, based on its status and current interaction with the user.

+### Other Features

-NanoBot has tool capabilities such as:
+Optional plugin-based capabilities such as:
-- A RAG memory tool for persistent semantic memory.
-- Knowing about the current date and time.
+- Persistent memory (RAG memory plugin).
-- Live weather and GeoIP-based location awareness.
+- Live weather and GeoIP-based location awareness plugin.
-- A scientific calculator tool (for math operations).
+- A scientific calculator plugin (for math operations).

-- Controls its eyes colour and responds to various user commands such as: "turn off", "restart", "volume up/down", "volume 8" (ranging from 0-10), etc.
+Controls its eyes colour and responds to various user commands such as: "turn off", "restart", "volume up/down", "volume 8" (ranging from 0-10), etc.

-- A simple Web configuration page for configuring it remotely from a mobile phone etc.
+Offers a Web configuration page for configuring it remotely from a mobile phone etc.

 ## Operation